nekonora/TaggerKit/README.md

 ![](https://media.giphy.com/media/ReBiPS298yk3MlXqTg/giphy.gif)

-TaggerKit helps you quickly integrate tags into your iOS projects.
-It provides a collection view for displaying tags and a text field for adding them to another collection view.
-The custom layout used by TaggerKit is based on [TagCellLayout](https://github.com/riteshhgupta/TagCellLayout) by Ritesh Gupta.
+TaggerKit helps you to quickly implement tags in your UIKit apps, so you can go on and test your idea without having to worry about logic and custom collection layouts.

 ## Example